pomfort/amf-util/README.md

 * output information of an AMF file
 * creates a bash file that uses ``ctlrender`` to render the pipeline from an AMF file
-* validate an AMF against a given xsd file (for XML format validation)
+* scan a folder with CTLs and read transformIds from headers

 ## Repository content